gridsuite/documentation/MicroServices.md

 You can find here a diagram of the micro-services of the application.
 The diagram is a simplified view of the system architecture and does not include all the details.
 For instance, it does not include all the interactions between micro-services.
 The goal is to give a high-level overview of the system architecture and to show how micro-services are organized.

-The diagram does not include technical components like databases, message brokers, gateways, etc.

 ![BackendFrontend.drawio.png](diagrams/BackendFrontend.drawio.svg)